Brief History of Falmouth Jamaica

 Greenwood Great House sits on 2,000 acres and dated back to 1770s.
 Enjoy horse buggy tour, river tubing and dune buggy rides.

-While Montego Bay, Negril and Ocho Rios are the major tourist attraction that is known for its beautiful beaches, turquoise blue water and amazing soft white sand, there are many other beautiful beaches through out the island.
+While Montego Bay, Negril, and Ocho Rios are the major tourist attractions.
+There are other beautiful beaches, turquoise blue water, and amazing soft white sand.
+There are many other beautiful beaches throughout the island.
 If peace and tranquility is what you desire and lying on the beach in temperatures averaging between 75 – 85 degrees is your pleasure, then Jamaica is the perfect destination forever.

 Falmouth Market

-The Falmouth cruise ship port was opened in March 2011.
-The project was completed as a joint venture between Royal Caribbean International and the Port Authority of Jamaica.
-In April 2015, the Falmouth Market ground breaking project was announced and awarded $180 million for a new state-of-the-art market.
-Now four years later, the state-of-the-art market is being built which will complement the cruise ship complex to enhance the tourist experience.
+The port for the cruise ship was opened in March 2011.
+The project was a joint venture between Royal Caribbean International and the Port Authority of Jamaica.
+They announced the project in April 2015.
+This groundbreaking project was awarded $180 million.
+To build a new state-of-the-art market.
+Four years later, the state-of-the-art project was completed.
+Now the market complements the cruise ships.

 As cruise ships come into port, whether it’s Disney Cruise, Carnival, Royal Caribbean etc., once you exit the ship, the shopping experience inside the port complex is fabulous.
 The décor was done with the same Georgian Architecture to complement the old town as it once was.
 The stores on the grounds includes the likes of Harley Davidson, Margaritaville, Diamond International, Paraha Joe’s, jewel stores and much more.